John-bju/SIL-translation-test/README.md

 ![Description](README_pics/Screenshot_20260710_153219.png)

-3. Then select "New Token" under "Personal Access Tokens" and a token will be generated.
+3. Then select "New Token" under "Personal Access Tokens" and a screen will appear asking for a token name and permissions.

 <img src="README_pics/Screenshot_20260723_104701.png" width="600" height="1000" />

+4. Select "All Scopes" and enter a name for the token (This name can be anything you choose).
+Then select the "create" button in the bottom right corner.

 <img src="README_pics/Screenshot_20260723_105535.png" width="600" height="1000" />

+5. After that Crowdin may prompt you for your account password, fill it in and hit confirm.

 <img src="README_pics/Screenshot_20260723_105754.png" width="600" height="1000" />

 #